 Photographs and films have become her best challenge to create imagery that does not cause dispute but rather reconfigure who we are.
 She intends an aesthetic meant to push boundaries and bridge difference.

-Clients: TARGET, TOYOTA, Guernica, The Intercept, America Online, LA Weekly, Seraphic, Global Service Corps. of Tanzania, PAX Scientific, International Fund for Animal Welfare, The Millennium Village of Rwanda, World Neighbors, The Cine Institute of Haiti, Public Strategies and the Arnall Family Foundation.
+TRUSTED BY: TARGET, TOYOTA, Guernica, The Intercept, America Online, LA Weekly, Seraphic, Global Service Corps. of Tanzania, PAX Scientific, International Fund for Animal Welfare, The Millennium Village of Rwanda, World Neighbors, The Cine Institute of Haiti, Public Strategies and the Arnall Family Foundation.

 Grant recipient for ‘Trans Pecos’ from Patagonia, The Hershey Foundation and Rockefeller Family Fund